 It was a penpal relationship that would change the life of Carrie Reichardt.
+She explained how when we caught up at her house to record an interview for the Art Related Noise podcast.
 Responding to an advert in the Big Issue.
-She answered the question posed which was ‘Could you ever befriend a man on death row.’
+She had answered the question posed which was ‘Could you ever befriend a man on death row.’
 Saying, “yes I probably could.”

 That first relationship, with a man named Luis Ramirez, is even now commemorated on the back of her house.
 His prison ID sits in resin and a mosaic pays tribute to the man who would become one of her closest friends.
 All this whilst Carrie lived in the suburbs of Chiswick and whilst Luis was in America living in circumstances that couldn’t be more different.